• Environment

 30 reviews.
 57%.
 Download brochure.
 By National Geographic Expeditions. preferred.
 USTOA.
 Group Tour.
 New Zealand's South Island is split by the snowcapped spine of the Southern Alps, fringed with karst cave systems and wild beaches, laced with gorgeous fjords, and iced with glaciers.
 It's no wonder that the "adventure capital of the ...

-Please select one for correct pricing and itinerary.
-Winter Itinerary 5/27/24 - 9/27/24.
-Sep 28 2023 - May 26 2024.
-From Sep 28 2024.
+Sep 28 2024 - Apr 30 2025.
+From Sep 1 2025.
 Overview.
 Full itinerary.
 Tour details.
 Immerse yourself in New Zealand's stunning landscapes and multicultural heritage, travelling by plane, train, van, boat, and cable car through the North and South Islands.
+Discover magnificent fjords, ethereal glowworm caves, and snowcapped peaks; visit ...

 With 35 years of experience guiding people on adventure activities, both here in New Zealand and internationally, New Zealand Adventure Guides has a proven track record within the adventure industry of providing safe and fun tours to people from all over the globe.
 We're here to organize every facet of your New Zealand experience with all inclusive tours that include accommodation, dining ...